 This blog will focus on each scenario that has officially been released by Fantasy Flight Games.
 I have started with the regular cycles and have had fellow community members handle Saga expansions, Nightmare and Print on Demand (POD) scenario’s.
 There is no real time schedule for when I release the analysis, but I will try to pump these things out as fast as possible.
 However, this is a voluntary blog, and these things will take quite some time to analyse fully.
 I can also make mistakes, but I will try and flush those out as I go along.

-I myself am a 23-year old guy from The Netherlands and am currently studying Aeronautical Engineering.
+I myself am a 26-year old guy from The Netherlands and am currently working as a Production Engineer for a large tech-company.
 My passion for the Tolkien universe started with the movies, but I quickly read the books afterwards during high school.
 From there, there was no stopping me from expanding my knowledge about the universe.
 That is why I love this game, it looks away from the movies and uses the books as guidelines for what could happen in the world.
 Sometimes, the actions of our heroes influence the storyline of the books, but only sightly.

-Beyond the blog, I am an active community member in the Facebook group, and on the Discord server of Cardboard of the Rings.
-I usually have little time to play the game, as my studies take up a lot of time, but if you see me online, perhaps we can attempt to crack one of the scenario’s on OCTGN.
+Beyond the blog, I am an active community member (and moderator) in the Facebook group, and on the Discord server of Cardboard of the Rings.
+I usually have little time to play the game, as my studies take up a lot of time, but if you see me online, perhaps we can attempt to crack one of the scenario’s on DragnCards.

 The blog is free, so the only costs I have at the moment are the snacks I consume during writing these articles.
 If you want to sponsor me, I have a Patreon account where you can sponsor the blog and get some rewards out of it as well.
 If you have any idea’s about how to improve the blog or its articles, or if you want to write one yourself, be sure to contact me.